Three-Dimensional Finite Element Analyses Performed on Base Skid for Various Load Cases

-O’Donnell Consulting was asked to assess the structural integrity of a base skid containing a Vapor Recovery Unit (VRU) to ASME Code.
-The VRU package was to recover process vapor for use as fuel gas – for a plant near Fort McMurray, North Alberta Canada.
+The skid package is used to recover process vapor for use as fuel gas – for a plant near Fort McMurray, North Alberta Canada.
 The equipment included motors, compressors, a separator, heat exchanger, instrumentation and controls, piping and valves, and miscellaneous components.
-The base skid will also support the utility building in which the system will be located.
+The VRU base skid will also support the utility building in which the system will be located.

 Three-dimensional finite element analyses were performed for various individual and combined load cases.
 The resulting axial tensile and compressive forces and stresses as well as bending moments and bending stresses from these analyses were compared to corresponding allowable stresses according to design criteria.
 Modal analysis was also performed, excluding the piping and the surrounding building.

-Piping is considered in the skid analyses with its weight contribution and other loads it may apply to the skid (reactions to external loads and thermal loads).
+Piping is considered in the skid analysis with its weight contribution and other loads that apply to the skid (reactions to external loads and thermal loads).
 Piping materials are either carbon steel or 316 SS.

-We perform design, analysis of equipment to codes including API, AWS and ASME.
+O’Donnell Consulting performs design & analysis of skids and related components to codes including API, AWS and ASME.